lsfhuihuiff/MusicTI_AAAI2024/README.md

 # Music Style Transfer with Time-Varying Inversion of Diffusion Models

 ## Description
-This repo contains code, data samples and user guide for our music style transfer paper.
+This repo contains code, data samples and user guide for our AAAI2024 paper "Music Style Transfer with Time-Varying Inversion of Diffusion Models".

 ## Setup